Providers can offer discounted early childhood education and care (ECEC) to some employees without reducing their Child Care Subsidy (CCS).

 Mark the cook

 Mark is a cook at your Centre Based Day Care service.
 His child attends the service 2 days per week.
-Your daily fee is $110.
+Your daily fee is $110 for an 8-hour session.
 Mark’s CCS rate is 60%.

 Without a discount: